dadleyy/marlow/README.md

 }
 ```

-With every store that is generated, marlow will create a "blueprint" struct that defines a set of fields to be used for
+For every store that is generated, marlow will create a "blueprint" struct that defines a set of fields to be used for
 querying against the database.
-For example, the `UserBlueprint` generated for the store above would look like:
+In this example, the `UserBlueprint` generated for the store above would look like:

 ```go
 type UserBlueprint struct {